This website is hosted by CrazyHostingSA and I can really recommend them.

 Glow engines have similar problems when the load changes during manoeuvres, and this is why it has always been a problem to find a decent stunt engine that behaves well through the pattern.
 Tuned pipe systems, 4-strokes and even diesels have all been used to get a good engine run, with varying success through the years.
 I have tried all of these systems and I can state categorically, that no engine system works as well overall as electric power….BUT…..and there is always a “BUT”……you need to use a good governor system to keep the rpm constant.
 There are timers available that add power over time to compensate for the voltage drop, but they still have the problem of losing speed in the climbs and speeding up in the dives.
 In wind, they also tend to wind up in the manoeuvres like the loops.

-There are only a few ESC’s with good governors in them, and they are expensive.
+There are only a few ESC’s with good governors in them plus the propeller brake feature, and they are expensive.
 I therefore developed a timer over a two year period that monitors the rpm of the motor and uses this data to keep the rpm constant all the time.
 It uses one extra wire that must be connected to any one of the motor wires and this is the only extra thing to do.
 So now, it’s possible to use most low-cost ESC’s that do not have built-in governors, to fly at a solid constant rpm.
 This timer costs about the same as most of the commercially available basic timers but does the work of a good governor as well as the normal timer functions.
 This particular timer is the KR Governor Timer and here are all of the features:

 Features:

-• 20 MHz crystal clock for very fine rpm adjustment and stability
+20 MHz crystal clock for very fine rpm adjustment and stability

-• When setting the rpm, it is set in actual governor mode, and will run up to the last programmed rpm each time.
+When setting the rpm, it is set in actual governor mode, and will run up to the last programmed rpm each time.
 It can therefore be set without a tachometer if necessary

-• Motor shuts down if the rpm drops too far below your set rpm
+Motor shuts down if the rpm drops too far below your set rpm

-• Motor shuts down if the propeller is jammed for any reason
+Motor shuts down if the propeller is jammed for any reason

 Specifications:

-RPM range: 8000 to 12000
+RPM range: 7500 to over 12000

-Voltage: 3.3 to 5.0 volts (max 5.5 volts)
+Voltage: 3.3 to 5.5 volts (max 6.0 volts)

 Weight: 3.5 grams (7.0 grams with slide switch unit)